Lachlan-Mayne/english-notes/pete r/English.md

 - Truman escalates to a point where only intervention from others can save him
 - The artificial world breaks down more and more
 - Police officer calls him by name which causes him to realise it's fake
+- Through scene with Marlon he is being fed lines
+- "Last thing I would ever do to you is lie to you" - Irony used as he is being fed lines
 -

 ### **Characters:**